langchain-ai/chat-langchain/DEPLOYMENT.md

 Once you've created your Vercel account, navigate to [your dashboard](https://vercel.com/) and click the button "Add New..." in the top right.
 This will open a dropdown.
 From there select "Project".

-On the next screen, search for "chat-langchain" (if you did not modify the repo name when forking).
+On the next screen, search for "chat-looker-docs" (if you did not modify the repo name when forking).
 Once shown, click "Import".

 Finally, click "Deploy" and your frontend will be deployed!